Mohamed-Waled/Mohamed-Waled/README.md

     - Fylo Landing Page With Two Column Layout > [Live Site URL 21]
     - Product Preview Card Component > [Live Site URL 22]

-Now I'm Just Making Some Websites and App Foe The Purpose of Training and Upgrade My Skills:
+Now I'm Just Making Some Websites and App For The Purpose of Training and Upgrade My Skills:

 - Don't Hesitate About Trying Them
     - webSite > [Live Site URL 23]
     - Distance Calculator Between Two Points V 2.0 > [Live Site URL 24]
     - To-Do App > [Live Site URL 25]

-And now I'm learning React and I'm Trying to Learn it From The DOCs.
+And now I'm learning React and I'm Learning it From The DOCs.

 ### And That's It, Nice to Meet You All ❤️ 👋 .